BurdetteLamar/webri/README.md

 # WebRI

-WebRI is a command-line utility for displaying Ruby documentation.
+WebRI has a command-line utility, `webri`, for displaying Ruby online documentation.

 It is in some ways similar to [Ruby's RI utility](https://ruby.github.io/rdoc/RI_md.html), but differs mainly in that: